uma899/uma899/README.md

 # 👋 Hi there!
 I'm Mahesh!

 I'm a student at IIT Tirupati, currently B.Tech third year in Electrical Engineering (EE).
-I am passinate about domains where there is intersection of Software and Hardware concepts.
+I am passionate about domains where there is intersection of Software and Hardware concepts.

 ## 🚀 What I'm Currently Learning